deeperdolphin/papers/EGCG.md

 ### 6.1 Theoretical Challenges

 1. **Quantum Consistency**: Ensuring the quantum consistency of our model, particularly regarding renormalizability and unitarity at high energies, is essential.
+The emergent nature of $G_\mu$ requires careful treatment to avoid inconsistencies in the theory.
 2. **Preon Confinement**: Explaining why preons are not observed at lower energies requires a robust confinement mechanism.
+This is akin to color confinement in QCD and needs to be developed further.

 ### 6.2 Experimental Challenges